EU Low-Value Import Duty 2026: EUR 3 Rule from July 1

 Those are related, but they are not interchangeable.

 The EU's 2021 low-value reforms were primarily famous because they changed VAT treatment and low-value import processing.
-The 2026 customs reform is more explicitly about the broader customs architecture, including the long-term fate of the EUR 150 customs-duty exemption.
+The 2026 customs-duty change is different: it ends the under-EUR-150 duty relief for the affected flow and adds a temporary EUR 3 customs duty while the broader customs architecture catches up.

 The WTO customs valuation framework is a useful reminder here: even when the duty rate looks simple, customs authorities still care about the value declared for customs purposes.
 In other words, low-value trade does not eliminate the need for correct valuation.
 It just compresses the margin for error because huge parcel volumes make sloppy data harder to hide.